 Since I had to endure years of religious education, I thought I might as well enjoy the opportunity for a good debate during the RE lessons.
 I was always a questioning child and forever hearing the phrase “because I said so”.
 Of course, at school, this wasn’t a good enough answer and my RE teachers often found themselves and the beliefs they were teaching held up to scrutiny.

-When my first born Daughter started school, I was quite surprised to learn that “RE Classes” were still a fixture in hundreds of schools throughout New Zealand.
-The 2013 Census shows that less than half of all NZer’s now call themselves Christian (with far, far fewer being practising Christians) and yet, this old chestnut was still embedded in the state school system.
-I opted her out of the classes but decided not to let her be shunted off away from her class-mates into the library with all the other rebellious parents kids.
+When my firstborn daughter started school, I was quite surprised to learn that “RE Classes” were still a fixture in hundreds of schools throughout New Zealand.
+The 2013 Census shows that less than half of all NZer’s now call themselves Christian (now down to 37% after the 2018 census) and yet, this old chestnut was still embedded in the state school system.
+I opted her out of the classes but decided not to let her be shunted off away from her classmates into the library with all the other rebellious parents’ kids.
 Why should she feel different because of my beliefs?
-So she goes to swimming classes instead.
+So she goes to swimming classes or starts school late instead.

 The problem is that I don’t like being bullied by religion or religious people.
 I never have.
-So while the situation is something that we can manage, I don’t see why we (or any other parents) should be have to deal with other people’s religious beliefs.
+So while the situation is something that we can manage, I don’t see why we (or any other parents) should have to deal with other people’s religious beliefs.
 Why should any parents have to let their kids be indoctrinated in someone else’s religion in a state school that is supposed to be free of religion?
-This is wrong.
-It’s immoral.
+Why should any of us be given special privileges to promote our religious views in a non-religious school?
+It would be wrong for atheists to do it and it’s wrong for religious people to do it too.
 It needs to stop.

-For more information about removing religious influence from schools, go to www.religioninschools.co.nz or visit the Secular Education Network facebook page.
+For more information about removing religious influence from schools, go to the Secular Education Network website (teachnotpreach.org.nz) or visit their facebook page.
 If you have a story to tell, get in touch with me or comment on my pages.